 Ideally, users will have a basic understanding of marine population dynamic processes.
 However, prior knowledge or expertise is not necessary as a software user manual, summary and scientific paper are made available alongside the tool.

-A user manual, summary, and scientific paper is available to support users.
+A user guide and scientific paper are available to support users.